Perennial Impatiens: Planting and Care

 Perennial impatiens in a few words

-• They bloom in late summer and right through to the onset of autumn
+• They flower from late summer until the onset of autumn

-• They form low or tall bushy clumps depending on the species
+• They form bushy clumps, either low or tall depending on the species

-• These are hardy plants that add an exotic touch to shady garden corners
+• These are hardy plants that add an exotic touch to shady corners of the garden

-• They grow in humus-bearing soil that must remain moist, in partial shade or shade
+• They thrive in humus-bearing soil that must remain moist, in partial shade or full shade

 Difficulty

-Impatiens or Busy Lizzies are ideal plants for cool, partially shaded or shaded spots in the garden.
-Their late flowering period occurs from late August until the first frosts.
-With their curious, elf-cap-shaped flowers reminiscent of orchids and their lush foliage, they bring an exotic touch to the garden.
+Impatiens or Busy Lizzies, also known as perennial Balsams, are ideal plants for cool, partially shaded or shaded spots in the garden.
+Their late flowering period runs from late August until the first frosts.
+With their curious, elf-cap-shaped flowers reminiscent of orchids and their lush foliage, they add an exotic touch to the garden.
 These impatiens, different from the annual varieties we grow on our terraces and balconies, reveal their atypical flowers in autumn.
-Most impatiens are frost-tender.
-Among the balsams capable of withstanding normal winters, Impatiens omeiana or Mount Omei balsam, and Impatiens tinctoria stand out, displaying a respectable hardiness of -12 to -15°C provided their stump is protected in winter with a thick organic mulch.
-All thrive in humus-bearing soils that remain moist, and prefer partially shaded positions, adapting well to container cultivation.
-One spreads to form beautiful low, bushy clumps, making it an excellent groundcover for woodland areas, while the other, Impatiens tinctoria, is a giant species forming a bush nearly 3m tall in a single season.
-Both die back in winter and reappear in spring.
-Hardy and easy-going, discover these rarely cultivated impatiens with their wonderfully exotic charm!
+Most impatiens are frost-sensitive.
+Among the balsams capable of withstanding normal winters, Impatiens omeiana or Mount Omei impatiens, and Impatiens tinctoria, stand out, displaying a respectable hardiness of 12 to 15°C, provided their stumps are protected in winter with a thick organic mulch.
+All thrive in humus-bearing soils that remain moist and in partially shaded positions, adapting well to container planting.
+One spreads to form beautiful low, bushy clumps, making it an excellent ground cover for woodland areas, while the other, Impatiens tinctoria, is a giant species forming a bush nearly 3 metres tall in a single season.
+Both disappear in winter and reappear in spring.
+Hardy and easy to grow, discover these rare impatiens with their exotic charm!

 Description and Botany